cis198-2016f/slides/02/content.md

     - Yes, it's fast!
 - Cons:
     - Extremely error prone:
-        - Dangling pointers, double frees, memory leaks, ...
+        - Dangling pointers, double frees, memory leaks
+        - Uninitialized memory errors
+        - **Unsafe**
     - Tedious to write and maintain

 ---
 ## Garbage Collection

+- Implicit memory allocation (e.g. `new` keyword); often already initialized
+- No manual de-allocation
 - Periodically look at all of the data on the heap and figure out what's still "alive".
     - i.e., variable in the program is still pointing to it.